 If you're working in Pages 5.5 or later, Numbers 3.5 or later, or Keynote 6.5 or later and have created a file that is larger than 500 MB, saving it as a package helps the app you're using perform better.
+A package is a collection of files that your Mac reads as one file.
 By default, these versions of Pages, Numbers and Keynote auto-save files to the hard drive as a single file.

 If you experience app performance issues and you aren’t planning to send or store the document using a third-party (non-iCloud) Internet service, then save as package.
 Otherwise, it's best to save as a single file.